Flexyduck/flexyduck.github.io/README.md

 * Project Documentation
 * Resumes

 *GitHub Pages* has the added benefit of not requiring knowledge of databases, servers or, at times, knowledge of HTML.
-This is all of the information we need to host our resumes on GitHub Pages;
+This is all of the information we need to host our resumes on GitHub Pages.

-<h4 align = "center"> <ins> ** Hosting your resume of GitHub Pages ** </ins> </ h4>
+<ins> <h4 align = "center"> Hosting your resume of GitHub Pages </h4> </ins>
+Step 1: Creating a GitHub Account